 How Can I Practice Meditation, as a Busy College Student?

 Of course, being a student is hard and everyone is always busy.
 BUT if you want to make a very positive change in your life, it doesn’t take that much time.
 Think of all the time spent wasted, laying in bed, taking a long shower, watching TV, the list goes on.
 All it takes is five to ten minutes each day.
 I like to wake up, shower, eat and then spend some time in meditation.
 It drastically improves your life and day if you decide to stick with it.
-Again, if you aren’t sure this is right for you (it’s right for everybody!) please go take the Mindfulness Quiz.
-It’s very short and will give you very accurate results.
 Another great way to practice this is just in short, couple minute sessions when you experience an overwhelming emotion or feel stressed out.
 It’s also beneficial to just practice slowing and controlling your breathing during regular activities during the day.